pardot/marketing-cloud-account-engagement-for-wordpress/tags/1.4.13/README.txt

 = 1.4.3 =

-* Fixes a more obscure bug that would cause the plugin to become unauthenticated
+Fixes a more obscure bug that would cause the plugin to become unauthenticated

 = 1.4.2 =

-* Fixes a bug that would cause the plugin to become unauthenticated
+Fixes a bug that would cause the plugin to become unauthenticated

 = 1.4.1 =

-* Allow connection with API v4
+1. Allow connection with API v4
-* Improve regex for HTTPS and add filtering
+1. Improve regex for HTTPS and add filtering

 = 1.4 =

-* Add HTTPS option
+1. Add HTTPS option
-* Add "querystring" parameter in shortcode
+1. Add "querystring" parameter in shortcode
-* Allow embed code to be filtered
+1. Allow embed code to be filtered
-* Change "Pardot Settings" link to "Pardot"
+1. Change "Pardot Settings" link to "Pardot"
-* Update branding
+1. Update branding
-* Allow override for wp-load.php in various installation configurations
+1. Allow override for wp-load.php in various installation configurations
-* Fixes errant notice on 404 pages
+1. Fixes errant notice on 404 pages

 = 1.3.10 =

-* Improve WordPress 3.9 compatibility (Tiny popup titles; update Chosen)
+Improve WordPress 3.9 compatibility (Tiny popup titles; update Chosen)

 = 1.3.9 =

-* Fixes a small bug with a JS library being called in the wrong place
+Fixes a small bug with a JS library being called in the wrong place

 = 1.3.8 =

-* Add Chosen selector to forms and dynamic content
+1. Add Chosen selector to forms and dynamic content
-* Fix async DC bug
+2. Fix async DC bug
-* Enchance password authentication encoding
+3. Enchance password authentication encoding

 = 1.3.7 =

-* Add Chosen selector to campaign settings
+1. Add Chosen selector to campaign settings
-* Fix authentication issue
+1. Fix authentication issue

 = 1.3.6 =

-* Adds support for 400+ campaigns, form, and dynamic content blocks
+1. Adds support for 400+ campaigns, form, and dynamic content blocks
-* Updates branding
+1. Updates branding

 = 1.3.5 =

-* Fixed a bug where pardotform class might be applied to closing iframe tag (thanks palpatine1976!)
+1. Fixed a bug where pardotform class might be applied to closing iframe tag (thanks palpatine1976!)
-* Optimize code to remove some debug messages
+1. Optimize code to remove some debug messages
-* Improve campaign retrieval for over 200 campaigns
+1. Improve campaign retrieval for over 200 campaigns

 = 1.3.4 =

-* Fixed a bug where tracking code might show the wrong ID.
+Fixed a bug where tracking code might show the wrong ID.

 = 1.3.3 =

-* Accounts for a minor API change in the tracking code
+1. Accounts for a minor API change in the tracking code
-* Adds support for 200+ campaigns
+1. Adds support for 200+ campaigns

 = 1.3.1 =

-* Fixed a bug with `shortcode_exists` fatal error
+Fixed a bug with `shortcode_exists` fatal error

 = 1.3.1 =

-* Fixed a bug with `has_shortcode` fatal error
+Fixed a bug with `has_shortcode` fatal error

 = 1.3 =

-* Use new asynchronous loading for Dynamic Content
+Use new asynchronous loading for Dynamic Content

 = 1.2 =

-* Added ability to specify height, width, and class on the form
+1. Added ability to specify height, width, and class on the form
-* Added class 'pardotform' to every iframe for easier styling
+1. Added class 'pardotform' to every iframe for easier styling

 = 1.1.5 =

-* Add some helpful links to the Reset Cache button
+1. Add some helpful links to the Reset Cache button
-* Minor UI tweaks
+2. Minor UI tweaks
-* Updated the Pardot logos
+3. Updated the Pardot logos
-* Updated screenshots for 3.5
+4. Updated screenshots for 3.5

 = 1.1.4 =

-* Fix TinyMCE modal bug when no forms or dynamic content is present
+1. Fix TinyMCE modal bug when no forms or dynamic content is present
-* Support for 200+ forms and dynamic content items
+1. Support for 200+ forms and dynamic content items
-* Other minor checks
+1. Other minor checks

 = 1.1.3 =

-* Checks for mcrypt and falls back safely if not (fixes blank admin screen bug)
+Checks for mcrypt and falls back safely if not (fixes blank admin screen bug)

 = 1.1.2 =

-* Clear cache when resetting all settings
+1. Clear cache when resetting all settings
-* Be more forgiving with login whitespace
+1. Be more forgiving with login whitespace
-* Make some security improvements
+1. Make some security improvements

 = 1.1.1 =

-* Make `<noscript>` default to Default Pardot Content
+Make `<noscript>` default to Default Pardot Content

 = 1.1.0 =

-* Added dynamic content shortcodes
+1. Added dynamic content shortcodes
-* Added title field to form widget
+1. Added title field to form widget
-* Added 'Reset Cache' option
+1. Added 'Reset Cache' option

 = 1.0.3 =

-* Added form caching for faster rendering and less requests
+Added form caching for faster rendering and less requests

 = 1.0.2 =

-* Fix a caching issue that was causing the most recently-used form to render on all posts/pages
+1. Fix a caching issue that was causing the most recently-used form to render on all posts/pages
-* Extended API cache timeout
+1. Extended API cache timeout

 = 1.0.1 =

-* Fix bug with form order in content
+Fix bug with form order in content

 = 1.0 =

-* Initial release.
+Initial release.

 == Upgrade Notice ==

-= 1.5.0 =

-* This release adds Salesforce SSO as an authentication option.
-Pardot authentication is being discontinued in February 2021.
-Please reauthenticate with Salesforce SSO before then.
-* Block Editor support has also been added.

 = 1.4.3 =